 What is Blue Star Wicca?

-Blue Star is a Wiccan tradition with ties to both the Gardenerian and Alexandrian traditions as well as American Welsh and “Fam Trad” via our earliest high priest and priestesses.
-We are considered a BTW (British Traditional Wicca).
+Blue Star is a Wiccan tradition with ties to both the Gardenerian and Alexandrian traditions as well as American Welsh and “Fam Trad” via our earliest high priests and priestesses.
+We are considered a BTW (British Traditional Wicca) traditions.
 The other BTW groups (Gardenerian and Alexandrian) consider us eclectic, while non BTW groups most likely consider us boring.
 We tend to focus on worship of the Gods rather than an emphasis on magic and spellwork.

-The original Coven of the Blue Star was the 39th coven system admitted to the Covenant of the Goddess (CoG), an umbrella organization of Wiccan Traditions.
-We were the 39th coven system admitted, and were sponsored by Margo Adler, Selena Fox and Starhawk.
+The original Coven of the Blue Star was the 39th coven system admitted to the Covenant of the Goddess (CoG), an umbrella organization of Wiccan Traditions, and were sponsored by Margo Adler, Selena Fox and Starhawk.
 When we applied to CoG, we weren’t a tradition yet, but because CoG required that all covens belong to a tradition, we listed ours as “Great American Nontraditional Collectic Eclectic Wicca” (GANTCEW).
 A common Blue Star reaction when hearing anyone refer to us that way was “Gesundheit”

 If you ask many of us how long Blue Star has been around, you will probably hear something similar to: “We are a centuries old tradition, founded in the 1970’s.”
 That’s us, tongue in cheek, comfortable both in being serious about what we do and having the ability to laugh.
 Mirth and reverence.